thebithead/nuodb-operator/README.md

 &ensp; `cr-persistent-insights-enabled.yaml` deploys NuoDB CE domain using persistent storage and has NuoDB Insights enabled.

 Optionally, you can add any of these below parameters values to your own `nuodb-cr.yaml` to customize your database.
-Each are described in the Optional Database Parameter section.
+Each are described in the&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Optional Database Parameters](#Optional-Database-Parameters) section.
 A sample nuodb-ycsb-cr.yaml is also provided.
 The nuodb-insights-cr.yaml normally does not require modification.
 ```
 spec:
   replicaCount: 1